OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 A person who is learning the fundamentals of operating systems should demonstrate mastery of the following programming skills:

-### Python Programming
+### Programming

-- Write short Python functions of ten to twenty lines that have the following
+- Write short programs up to five hundred lines that have the following characteristics for the chosen programming language:
-  characteristics:
-    - Has function and variable names that adhere to an industry-standard coding style.
+    - Has function and variable names that adhere to an industry-standard coding style for the chosen programming language.
-    - Has descriptive comments for module definition and both the function's declaration and the function's code that adhere to an industry-standard coding style.
+    - Has descriptive comments for all program components that adhere to an industry-standard coding style.
-    - Features a source code format that adheres to an industry-standard coding style.
+    - Features a source code format that adheres to an industry-standard coding style for the chosen language.
-    - Passes an automated test suite, written with an industry-standard framework such as [Pytest](https://docs.pytest.org/), showing that it correctly implements the specification for the function.
+    - Passes an automated test suite, written with an industry-standard framework for the chosen language, showing that it correctly implements the specification for the function.
-    - Has an automated test suite, written with an industry-standard framework such as [Pytest](https://docs.pytest.org/), that covers at least the 80% of the statements and branches in the function.
     - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the function's performance in seconds or milliseconds.